SUNYCosmo/compphysics-course/phy315notes/docs/ch1_intro.md

 Since a basic course in programming is a pre-requisite for this course, some level of familiarity with programming is assumed.

 The first step is to make sure that you have the proper environment setup on your computer.
 Make sure that you have `python 3` installed; also install the `numpy` package.
 One way to make sure that these two packages are installed is to install the [`Anaconda Python Distribution`](https://www.anaconda.com/products/distribution).
 Alternatively, for quick running of code on the web, you could make use of [Google Colab](https://colab.research.google.com), which will open a notebook interface in which you can run python code.
+Google Colab uses a modified versin of [Jupyter Notebook](https://jupyter.org/); you can try to install/run jupyter notebook on your computer if you find the notebook interface useful.
+Alternatively,

 Once you have the proper programming environment setup, let's begin with the following basic tasks that most programming languages can do - output, loop and condition.